 Instructions

 - Add the milk, yeast and sugar to the bowl of a standing mixer and whisk with a fork to blend.
 Let the mixture rest for about 5 minutes, until the yeast is activated and looks creamy.
-Whisk in the melted butter.

 - With the mixer continuing to knead the dough, slowly sprinkle in the salt.
-Once the salt is incorporated, let the mixer continue to knead the dough for another 5 minutes, until the dough is elastic, smooth and soft.
+Once the salt is incorporated, let the mixer continue to knead the dough for another 5 minutes,ย until the dough is elastic, smooth and soft.

 - Spray a bowl large enough to hold double the amount of dough with non-stick spray, or coat it with a bit of melted butter.
 Remove the dough from the mixing bowl, shape it into a ball, and plop it down into the greased bowl.
 Spray a sheet of plastic wrap with non-stick spray, or brush it with a bit of melted butter, and use it to cover the bowl.

-- Spray two 8 ½ by 4 ½ inch loaf pans with non-stick spray, or coat with a bit of melted butter.
+- Spray two 8 ยฝ by 4 ยฝ inch loaf pans with non-stick spray, or coat with a bit of melted butter.
 Dump the dough out onto a clean work surface and divide into two pieces.
 Lift one piece of dough and form it into a ball by using your thumbs to gently stretching the outside of the dough into a ball, pinching the dough together at the bottom.
 Bring the opposite sides together and pinch together at the bottom.
 Lay the ball of dough on your work surface, and roll it back and forth a few times to create an oblong ball.
 Lay the dough, seam side down, into one of the loaf pans.
 Repeat with the other half of dough.

 - Spray two sheets of plastic wrap with non-stick spray, or brush them with a bit of melted butter and loosely cover each loaf.